Free Action Verbs Worksheets for Kids | Printable PDF Activities

 1. Look at the pictures on the left and match them to the correct words on the right.

-2. Draw a line to connect the action verb with the right picture and sentence.
+2. Draw a line to connect the action verb with the correct picture and sentence.

-3. Match the correct sentence to describe exactly the pictures.
+3. Match each sentence to the picture it describes.

-1. Read each word then color each puzzle piece if the word is an action word.
+1. Read each word, then color each puzzle piece if the word is an action verb.

-2. Read and color the action verb in each sentence.
+2. Read the sentences and color the action verb in each one.

 Fill in the Blank Action Verbs Worksheet